Marco Mateus

 The age group that benefits the most from this therapy are teenagers and young adults.

-The second group that benefits the most is those who are experiencing the symptoms of psychosis for the first time.
+The second group that benefits the most is those who are experiencing the symptoms for the first time.

-The third group that benefits the most are those who live with symptoms of psychosis, schizophrenia and other constraints, but manage to work and have a more or less active social life.
+The third group that benefits the most are those who live with symptoms, but manage to work and have a more or less active social life.

-The fourth group consists of people living with psychosis, schizophrenia and other constraints, who doesn’t work and/or have an active social life, thus seeking balance in a more natural way.
+The fourth group consists of people living with symptoms, who doesn’t work and/or have an active social life, thus seeking balance in a more natural and Humanistic way.